coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 ## 4. Research phase 1: introduction for initiator
   1. Phase 1 intro
 Welcome to Family Signs.
 You have registered yourself and your family to participate in the study.
-The research takes place in three phases: the first phase will only be done with you and possibly your partner.
+The research takes place in three phases: the first phase will only be done with you and (if possible) your partner.
 You do phase 2 and 3 together with the whole family.

   2. Contact